RESEARCH STARTER

 In 1980, Karamanlis was elected to the presidency of Greece.
 Although he remained inextricably linked with his party, he passed day-to-day leadership of New Democracy to Georgios Rallis.
 Rallis oversaw New Democracy during a period of struggle in the 1980s, when the party lost much of its public favor.
 Voters were largely turned off by the unclear political position of the party, which combined conservatism and liberalism, and turned instead to the Panhellenic Socialist Movement.

 The party held majority control in Greece until a significant electoral loss in 2009.
-That year, Greece was slowly recovering from deadly wildfires and faced a devastating economic crisis that led to deep recession and emergency financial austerity laws.
-New Democracy responded by forming alliances with other parties and narrowly won back leadership of the troubled country from 2011 to 2014.
+That year, Greece was slowly recovering from deadly wildfires and faced a devastating economic crisis that led to a deep recession and emergency financial austerity laws.
+New Democracy participated in coalition governments from 2011 to 2014 and helped lead the country during this period.

 After continued economic and international turmoil, Greece held a snap election in July 2019, in which New Democracy returned to prominence.
 New Democracy party leader Kyriakos Mitsotakis, the son of former Prime Minister Konstantinos Mitsotakis, became the next prime minister.
-New Democracy candidates also fared well in local elections, winning control of twelve out of thirteen of the country’s major regions including its largest, Athens and Thessaloniki.
-Mitsotakis pledged that he and his party would work quickly to restore government transparency and meritocracy to the country’s government, and to make Greece a more prominent force in Europe.
+New Democracy candidates also fared well in local elections, winning control of twelve out of thirteen of the country’s major regions, including its largest, Athens and Thessaloniki.
+Mitsotakis pledged that he and his party would restore government transparency and meritocracy to the country’s government and make Greece a more prominent force in Europe.
+Mitsotakis and the New Democracy members led Greece to a period of relative financial prosperity, repaying 2.7 billion euros ($2.87 billion) of loans from European countries ahead of schedule.
+In the May 2023 elections, the New Democracy Party secured a plurality and later won a majority in the June 2023 repeat election.
+Greece regained investment-grade credit ratings that year, signaling improved economic stability.
+The country planned to make an additional early loan repayment of 5 billion euros ($5.3 billion) in 2025 and continued early repayments of bailout loans as part of its economic recovery strategy.

 Bibliography